rust-lang/book/src/ch17-03-more-futures.md

 error we did before, but we get one for both the second and third `Box::new` calls, and we also get new errors referring to the `Unpin` trait.
 We will come back to the `Unpin` errors in a moment.
-First, let’s fix the type errors on the `Box::new` calls, by explicitly annotating the type of the futures as a trait
+First, let’s fix the type errors on the `Box::new` calls, by explicitly annotating the type of the `futures` variable:
-object:

 <Listing number="17-17" caption="Fixing the rest of the type mismatch errors by using an explicit type declaration" file-name="src/main.rs">